Kite line

-In kiting, a line is the string made of cotton, nylon, silk or wire, which connects the kite to the person operating it or an anchor.
+In kiting, a line is the string or thin cord made of cotton, nylon, silk, or wire, which connects the kite to the person operating it or an anchor.
 Kites have a set of wings, a set of anchors, and a set of lines coupling the wings with the anchors.
 Kite lines perform various roles: bridle, control, tug, or special duty.

+Applications

 Successful kiting in particular kite applications depends in large part on the kite line's specifications and handling.
 The integrity of kite lines is affected by wear, reeling, contact with chemicals, loss of strength from knottings, ultraviolet rays of the sun, repeated cycles of use, and damaging actions during use.

 There are historically classic specifications of kite lines.
 Kite lines for small toy kites differ greatly from kite lines used for kite tugs that pull commercial cargo ships across the ocean.
 Sport kites using kite line sets of two or three or four lines at a time have a need for very low stretch in the lines.
 Single-line recreation kite lines may do well with stretchy kite lines.
 Kite-fighting kites' main tether lines have sharp glass particles bonded to the line.
 Kite lines misused or abused can cause injury to persons and property.
 Kite lines vary in pricing and availability.
 Repair of a particular line has its own arts.

 Reeling, handling, and storage methods differ for lines depending on the kite applications.
 Kite lines terminate at the kite's wing/bridle at one end and at some kite mooring at the other end; the mooring is to some object anchor that provides the tug or tension against the resultant of the lift and drag forces of the kite; the anchor is always powered by something even if that something is the Earth's moving surface relative to the air for air kites; a running human kite operator is the source of human powering.